akvorado/akvorado/console/data/docs/04-operations.md

 a look at the [configuration
 snippets](https://github.com/kentik/config-snippets/) from Kentik.

+It is better to **sample on ingress only**.
+This requires to sample on both external and internal interfaces, but this prevents flow to be accounted twice when they enter and exit through external ports.

 ### Exporter Address

 The exporter address is set from the field inside the flow message by default,